 - The somatic nervous system also controls the reflex arcs, without any commands from the brain.
 This occurs through a direct connection between a nerve pathway and the spinal cord.

-- The example of the reflex arc is jerking the hand after an accidental touch with a hot thing.
+- An example of the reflex arc is jerking the hand after an accidental touch with a hot thing.

 What Does The Somatic Nervous System Control